 One of the major challenges while adopting any management framework is to figure out how to get started.
 Objectives & Key Results (OKRs), the agile goal setting framework is not an exception to this rule.
 We have already written a few articles around best practices in OKRs (listed at the end of this post), in this one we will provide a checklist.
-It can be used as a quick reference to write effective Objectives as well as Key Results.
+It can be used as a quick reference how to write effective okrs.

 Why should you care?